Yuri-526/backend_python_dio_2025/README.md

 ### 2. ATM Machine Refactoring

-<p> As you can imagine, and to absolutely no one's surprise, project two is a
+<p>As you can imagine, and to absolutely no one's surprise, project two is a
 refactoring of project one, with the addition of the following functions: register user, create new account for registered users and list all registered accounts.</p>

+### 3. New Functions...

+<p>Updates: Store customer and bank account data in objects instead of dictionaries.</p>

 # REFERENCES: